Best Time to Visit Alaska: Month by Month Breakdown

 Have you ever been this close to a glacier?

-January is a cold, cold time to be in Alaska, but it’s also a unique time of the year to explore the state, as you’ll experience the region in the throes of winter.
+January is a cold, cold time to be in Alaska.
+But it’s also a unique time of the year to explore the state, as you’ll experience the region in the throes of winter.

 At night you’ll likely see the Northern Lights too, especially if you head further north.